antmicro/nextpnr-fpga-interchange-site-preprocessor/README.md

 change over time.
 As such, I won't be documenting its structure in detail, instead I'm going to provide a general overview of the content of generated JSONs.

-Currently the JSON files which are outputted per-tile contain the following information:
+Currently the JSON files which are outputted per-site-type contain the following information:

 * Routable connections.
-Th top-level dictionary contains keys consisting of two numbers joined by `->` symbol.
-Those two numbers are indices of BELs.
-The BELs are indexed in the as a continuous array built by enumarating all bel pins in a tile type given the following
+The top-level dictionary contains keys consisting of two strings joined by `->` symbol.
+Those two strings identify BEL pins.
+The format of a BEL pin identifier follows this pattern: `BEL_NAME.PIN_NAME`
-  hierarchy: _tile type_ -> _site type_ -> _BEL_ -> _BEL pin_.
-This indexing is meant to
-  mirror the way python-fpga-interchange writes BBAs which are used to generated binary blobs for Nextpnr.

 * Each routable connection has two lists associated with it.
   1. _requires_ list, which lists states which are required for given routing.